The

 Lucretia's Week

-Lucretia Chowmonderly lay by the pool, always
+lay by the pool,

-down as if he were dead.
+as if he were dead.

-Picked up by the chauffeur, every Tuesday morn, would be out shopping and partying
+Picked up by the chauffeur,

 Thursday is

-style her blonde locks so that she can lure in some more male jocks.
+so that she can lure in

-Friday and Saturday, at home with her
+at home with her

 she had any, you know?